mmiranda222/.statsuite/content/configurations/localisation.md

 ---

 ### Rich-text translations
+> Enhanced with supporting the `<a>` tag for hyperlinks in [September 15, 2022 Release .Stat Suite JS radio](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#september-15-2022)
 > Introduced in [October 7, 2020 Release .Stat Suite JS 5.4.0](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#october-7-2020)

 All translations can be formatted using whitelisted **rich text elements**.
 This allows using basic formatting syntax in the `<locale>.json` translation files.